di-unipi-socc/socc-website/content/home/projects.md

 # Put Your Section Options Here (title, background, etc.) ...
 title: Research Projects
-subtitle: 'Check our recent research projects!'
+subtitle: 'Check out our recent research projects!'

 # Position of this section on the page
 weight: 2